huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 The recommendation for TLS 1.3 {{?RFC8446}} is that the capability to use 0-RTT data should be turned off by default, and only enabled if the user clearly understands the associated risks.
-In our case, allowing 0-RTT data provides significant performance gains, and we are concerned that a recommendation to not use it would simply be ignored.
-Instead, we provide a set of practical recommendations in {{session-resumption-and-0-rtt}}
+In the case of DoQ, allowing 0-RTT data provides significant performance gains, and there is a concern that a recommendation to not use it would simply be ignored.
+Instead, a set of practical recommendations is provided in {{session-resumption-and-0-rtt}} and
-and {{using-0-rtt-and-session-resumption}}.
+{{using-0-rtt-and-session-resumption}}.

 The prevention on allowing replayable transactions in 0-RTT data expressed in {{session-resumption-and-0-rtt}} blocks the most obvious